vdecyatnik/online-resume-mini-project/README.md

     * From the text editor,in the directory you use to store your projects (ex. `dev` directory), locate the newly cloned project
     * Expand the project from the _project explorer (may just be called `explorer`)_
     * Modify the `index.html` and `style.css` by adding code and data to fit your persona.
+    * Feel free to add images you may want to include in the `img` folder and link with direct file path.

 ### Part 3 - _Pushing_ new changes to repository